datastax/dsbulk/manual/settings.md

 Only applicable when the *url* setting points to a directory on a known filesystem, ignored otherwise.

 Defaults to **"\*\*/\*.csv"**.

+#### -maxThreads,--connector.csv.maxThreads _&lt;number&gt;_

+The maximum number of reading or writing threads.
+In other words, this setting controls how many files can be read or written simultaneously.

+Defaults to **4**.

 #### -quote,--connector.csv.quote _&lt;string&gt;_